Sustaining our environment

-In order that future generations are able to enjoy our natural heritage and experience the freedom of the hills, Beyond the Edge is committed to working sustainably in the local communities wherever we may be.
+In order that future generations are able to enjoy our natural heritage and experience the freedom of the hills, Beyond the Edge is committed to being a force for good and working sustainably in the local communities wherever we may be.

 Anyone who has been out on crags, hills and mountains with us will know our passion for the natural environment and almost certainly be able to identify the call of the wood pigeon, the poo of a mountain hare and know a host of other stuff they never dreamed of knowing before spending some time with us.
 But we can always do better – so here is what we try to do so you can police us:

 - Inspire everyone about the Peak District and other upland places so they recognise its uniqueness, its fragility and become a guardian as well.